-DELIVERY Face-to-face, Distance learning, etc. Face-to-face, communication during office hours and through email (distance learning if necessary) USE OF INFORMATION AND COMMUNICATIONS TECHNOLOGY Use of ICT in teaching, laboratory education, communication with students Use of Information and Communication Technology (ICT) in teaching (e.g. Internet, Web 2.0 teaching tools, overhead projector).
-Use of Information and Communication Technology (ICT) in communicating with students (email, Ecourse and MS-Teams platforms).
-Use of Information and Communication Technology (ICT) for facilitating the teaching process (e.g. through the platform for asynchronous education Ecourse and MS-Teams).
-TEACHING METHODS The manner and methods of teaching are described in detail.
-Lectures, seminars, laboratory practice, fieldwork, study and analysis of bibliography, tutorials, placements, clinical practice, art workshop, interactive teaching, educational visits, project, essay writing, artistic creativity, etc. The student's study hours for each learning activity are given as well as the hours of non-directed study according to the principles of the ECTS Activity Lectures Self-study/working assignments Final written examination Course total Semester workload 26 21 3 Total workload: 2 ECTSx25= 50 hours STUDENT PERFORMANCE EVALUATION Description of the evaluation procedure Language of evaluation, methods of evaluation, summative or conclusive, multiple choice questionnaires, short-answer questions, openended questions, problem solving, written work, essay/report, oral examination, public presentation, laboratory work, clinical examination of patient, art interpretation, other Specifically-defined evaluation criteria are given, and if and where they are accessible to students. criteria: Active lesson participat Optional individual or to Final written examinat questions, filling gaps of the second participat of the second participation of the s eam project work tion involving multiple choice or providing a short answer. with the aim of identifying and achievement level, what that the teaching process can which involves evaluating and and during the semester.
-It aims relation to the efficiency of and student learning so that aning goals that have been set.
-It onal practices to meet the the end of the course in order aing and the extent to which the course and are available to students on the electronic address of the course. (http://ecourse.uoi.gr/course/view.php?id=2094)
+DELIVERY Face-to-face, Distance learning, etc. Face-to-face, communication of through email (distance learni = USE OF INFORMATION AND COMMUNICATIONS TECHNOLOGY Use of ICT in teaching, laboratory education, communication with students teaching (e.g. Internet, Web 2.0 teaching tools, overhead TEACHING METHODS Activity Semester workload The manner and methods of teaching are Lectures 26 described in detail.
+Lectures, seminars, laboratory practice, Self-study/working 21 fieldwork, study and analysis of bibliography, assignments tutorials, placements, clinical practice, art Final written examination 3 workshop, interactive teaching, educational visits, project, essay writing, artistic creativity, etc. The state of the state of the second discovery The student's study hours for each learning activity are given as well as the hours of non- directed study according to the principles of the ECTS T Course total Total workload: 2 ECTSx25= 50 hours Soliouis STUDENT PERFORMANCE EVALUATION Student performance evalu ation is based on the following Description of the evaluation procedure criteria: Language of evaluation, methods of evaluation, Active lesson participat ion summative or conclusive, multiple choice Optional individual or to eam project work questionnaires, short-answer questions, open- Final written examinat tion involving multiple choice ended questions, problem solving, written work, essay/report, oral examination, public questions, filling gaps o r providing a short answer. presentation, laboratory work, clinical examination of patient, art interpretation, other examination of patient, are metapretation, other Evaluation methods: with the aim of identifying Specifically-defined evaluation criteria are vith the aim of identifying and achievement level, what given, and if and where they are accessible to students. that the teaching process can be designed accordingly. that the teaching process can which involves evaluating and ng during the semester.
+It aims at providing feedback in relation to the efficiency of nd student learning so that ning goals that have been set.
+It onal practices to meet the students' needs. the and of the course in order Summative assessment at the end of the course in order to measure student learning and the extent to which students meet learning outcomes.

 Summative (final) assessment is in English.
-Evaluation criteria are announced and explained at the beginning of
+Evaluation criteria are announced and explained at the beginning of the course and are available to students on the electronic address of the course. (http://ecourse.uoi.gr/course/view.php?id=2094)